LucasVance/2100/docs/index.md

 ---

-## Part 3: The False Choice – "Why We Don't Want a New Boss"

-We don't have to do a Marxist-Leninist style violent revolution.
-Replacing a CEO with a Bureaucrat is not freedom.

-### State Socialism vs. Libertarian Socialism
-* **State Socialism:** The Government owns the factory.
-* **Libertarian Socialism:** The Workers own the factory.
+## Comfort fears about socialism

+This section might be combined with "Capitalism is not a free market" as a footnote that assures readers that a Marxist-Leninist style violent revolution is not necessary and that State Socialism is not the goal

 ---